AdobeAtAdobe/kirby_docs/acpdr/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

 ## 2. Datasets from a Schema

+There are two ways data can be ingested into a dataset.
+The first is batch ingestion via file upload and the second is [ingestion via setting up a connector](https://git.corp.adobe.com/experience-platform/documentation/blob/master/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/creating_a_connector_tutorial.md).
+This tutorial focuses on ingesting data using a file.

 ### 2.1.
 Prerequisites

 Follow this [Tutorial](https://git.corp.adobe.com/experience-platform/documentation/blob/960b25b46a7b473b3e202111a1804e259687f3ec/api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md) for authorization to start making API calls.

-Once we have the following values we can move on to the next section:
+From the tutorial you should now have the following values:
 * `{ACCESS_TOKEN}`: Your specific bearer token value provided after authentication.
 * `{IMS_ORG}`: Your IMS org credentials found in your unique Adobe Cloud Platform integration.
 * `{API_KEY}`: Your specific API key value found in your unique Adobe Cloud Platform integration.

+### 2.2.
+Creating Dataset and Ingest File<a name="2_2_Header"></a>

+We will begin with creating a custom dataset by extending the `Profile` XDM schema and populating it by uploading a file through the Bulk Ingestion API.

-### 2.2 Extending the standard Schema
+#### 2.2.1.
+Extending the standard Schema

 The `Person` entity is under the `core.Profile` model.
 The Profile model is an abstraction of an individual that contains all the relevant information that an organization maintains of a person.
 The Person entity is a schema that describes the qualities of the person.
 For example their name, gender, and birthday.
-We will be extending the core 'Person' entity with custom properties of `HairColor`.
+We will be extending the core 'Person' entity with the custom property `HairColor`.

 You can use the following API call via terminal to create a custom object.
 The response body will indicate the path where the schema is stored.